skypjack/entt/docs/md/core.md

 However, it can happen that a class offers multiple iteration methods or allows users to iterate different sets of _elements_.

-The iterable adaptor is an utility class that makes it easier to use and access data in this case.<br/>
+The iterable adaptor is a utility class that makes it easier to use and access data in this case.<br/>
 It accepts a couple of iterators (or an iterator and a sentinel) and offers an _iterable_ object with all the expected methods like `begin`, `end` and whatnot.